KaizaM/KaizaM/README.md

 - Hi!
-I'm Kai, I am currently working as a Senior Logistics Data Analyst at The Home Depot.
+I'm Kai.
+I am currently working as a Senior Logistics Data Analyst at The Home Depot.
-- I currently am studying in the Georgia Tech Data Science and Analytics Bootcamp and self-learning online.
+- Experience in Excel, VBA, Python, SQL, and Tableau from the Data Science and Analytics Bootcamp program at Georgia Tech.
-- In the future, I want to work as a software engineer and attempt to solve complex problems!
+- Curiosity in creating new functions and automating methods to analyze data.
+Enjoys implementing different knowledge groups and concepts into one project.
-- Thanks!!
+- Thank you!